-Fat is actually a macronutrient and our body actually requires fat to function properly.
-While healthy foods with a high fat content may be dense in caloric value, they pack a very powerful punch.
-Healthy foods with a good fat content can provide energy and help maintain overall body health.
+Fat is a macronutrient and our body actually requires fat to function properly.
+While healthy foods with a high-fat content may be dense in caloric value, they pack a very powerful punch.
+Healthy foods with good fat content can provide energy and help maintain overall body health.

-A healthy fat intake supports your brain, maintains cell membranes, and helps to cushion your organs for protection.
+A healthy fat diet supports your brain, maintains cell membranes, and helps to cushion your organs for protection.

 However, this is not to say you shouldn’t be careful with your fat intake.
-Your body stores excess fat in its cells until it is needed for energy.
-But, if you are taking in more fat than you are using for energy, your fat cells expand and you will probably notice your waistline start to increase…
+Less than 200 of these calories should be saturated fat, to ensure the majority of your calories from is unsaturated.
+Additionally, your body stores excess fat in its cells until it is needed for energy.
+So if you consume more fat than you use for energy, your fat cells expand and you will probably notice your waistline start to increase…

-Fat is made up of fatty acids and the amount of fatty acids that are present in food indicate how the food is classified—with either a high or low fat content.
-In addition to the amount of fatty acids present, you must also look at the most heavily prevailing type of fatty acid.
+Fat is made up of fatty acids and the number of fatty acids that are present in food indicates how the food is classified—with either a high or low-fat content.
+In addition to the number of fatty acids present, you must also look at the most heavily prevailing type of fatty acid.
 The most heavily prevailing type of fatty acid indicates whether the food is high in either saturated or unsaturated fat.